aleen42/PersonalWiki/Programming/JavaScript/Framework/webpack/usage/usage.md

 There're 3 kinds of usages of webpack: **CLI**, **node.js API**, and **Configuration**.

-First, we’ll learn the basics of webpack by using just webpack’s command-line interface.
+First, we'll learn the basics of webpack by using just webpack's command-line interface.

 #### Create a modular JavaScrip project